-The purpose of the request form is to provide faculty and supportive professional staff with a means by which to disclose intent and receive approval to engage in outside consulting and research and/or outside employment with non-state and/or non-federal agencies, as required by the State of Illinois statute or with any outside entity as required by the NIU Board of Trustees’ regulations.
+The purpose of the request form is to provide full-time faculty and supportive professional staff with a means by which to disclose intent and receive approval to engage in outside consulting and research and/or outside employment with non-state and/or non-federal agencies, as required by the State of Illinois statute or with any outside entity as required by the NIU Board of Trustees' regulations.
 The form is meant to provide a mechanism by which perceived or potential conflicts of interest and conflicts of commitment associated with any outside consulting and research and outside employment activities can be identified, resolved or managed so as to protect the integrity of the university, its employees and resources.
 The form is also used for documenting approved requests and for auditing purposes as the requests and reports annually audited by external auditors to ensure NIU is in compliance.

-Request forms should be completed and submitted to employee’s department/school/unit chair/director/unit head, allowing sufficient time for approval to be granted prior to the commencement of the OCR/OE activity.
+Request forms should be completed and submitted to employee's department/school/unit chair/director/unit head, allowing sufficient time for approval to be granted prior to the commencement of the OCR/OE activity

 Reporting and Responsibility